raphw/byte-buddy/README.md

 }
 ```

 With the above interceptor, any intercepted method could be matched and processed.
-When matching the
+For example, when matching
-`Comparator:compare`, the two arguments of the method would for example be passed as an array of length two.
-Also,
+`Function::apply`, the method's arguments would be passed as the single element of an array.
+Also, a `Method`
-a reference to `Comparator::compare` would be passed as a second argument such that the interceptor can detect which
+reference to `Fuction::apply` would be passed as the interceptor's second argument due to the `@Origin`
-method it is currently intercepting.
-By using the `@RuntimeType` annotation on the method, Byte Buddy simply casts
+annotation.
+By declaringthe `@RuntimeType` annotation on the method, Byte Buddy finally casts the returned
-the returned value to the return value of the intercepted method such as `int` for `Comparator::compare` where Byte
+value to the return value of the intercepted method if this is necessary.
+In doing so, Byte Buddy also applies
-Buddy automatically applies a boxing or an unboxing of primitive types.
+automatic boxing and unboxing.

+Besides the annotations that were already mentioned there exist plenty of other predefined annotations.
+For
+example, when using the `@SuperCall` annotation on a `Runnable` or `Callable` type, Byte Buddy injects proxy
+instances that allow for an invocation of a non-abstract super method if such a method exists.
+And even if
+Byte Buddy does not cover au use case, Byte Buddy offers an extension mechanism for defining custom annotations.

-You might think that using these annotations ties your code to Byte Buddy.
+You might expect that using these annotations ties your code to Byte Buddy.
 However, Java ignores annotations in case
 that they are not visible to a class loader.
 This way, generated code can still exist without Byte Buddy!
 You can
 find more information on the `MethodDelegation` and on all of its predefined annotations in its *javadoc* and in
 Byte Buddy's tutorial.